-- The ITS Help Desk currently provides assistance for users who have Windows 8 installed on their computers.
-We are happy to assist with general Windows 8 issues such as network/wireless connectivity, e-mail and applications.
+- The IT Help Desk currently provides assistance for users who have Windows 10 installed on their computers.
+We are happy to assist with general Windows 10 issues such as network/wireless connectivity, e-mail and applications.

-- Desktop Support is currently evaluating Windows 8 for a possible deployment later this year.
-We are currently supporting Windows 7 on managed computers.
+- Desktop Support is currently evaluating Windows 10 for a possible deployment later this year.
+We are currently only supporting Windows 7 on managed computers.

 - Your Own Department may not be supported by ITS.
 If this is the case, please check with your technical group for support questions

-Please note that the answers below are specific to ITS-supported computers.
+Please note that the answers below are specific to ITS-managed computers.
 The information provided here may not apply to self-supported departments.

-- Support for Windows 8 on ITS-supported departmental computers is anticipated later this year.
-Testing is currently being done to ensure compatibility with existing systems and technologies.
+- Support for Windows 10 on ITS-supported departmental computers is anticipated later this year.
+Testing will being soon to ensure compatibility with existing systems and technologies.

-- The Help Desk currently provides support for Windows 8.
+- The IT Help Desk currently provides base support for Windows 10.

 - Windows 7 machines will continue to work on campus.
 Internet, email, Office etc, will continue to function.